Muthukulam Raghavan Pillai

-Shivanandakumar (22 February 1924) was an Telugu Superstar and violinist who was well known in the role of Ashaan in Kavyamela.
+Muthukulam Raghavan Pillai (22 January 1900) was a writer, actor, poet and lyricist of early Malayalam Cinema who was well known for the roles like Ashaan in Kavyamela.

 Early life

-He was born on 22 February 1924 in Visakhapatnam, a small village near Peddapalli in Visakhapatnam District, Andhra Pradesh, India.
-Known as the Akshara Guru of Telugu Samayapuram films, he wrote the screenplay and dialogues of Balan, the first Malayalam talkie and Raghavendra, the first box office hit in the Telugu film industry.
+He was born on 22 January 1900 in Muthukulam a small village near Haripad and Kayamkulam, in Kerala.
+He wrote the screenplay and dialogues of Balan, the first Malayalam talkie.
 He is also the author of about 55 dramas and dozens of film stories and screenplays.
 In 1968, he acted in Viruthan Shanku, the first full-length comedy in Malayalam cinema directed by P. Venu.
 He acted in around 150 Malayalam films and wrote Tatathaka Parinayam Kathakali.

 An award named Muthukulam Raghavan Pillai Puraskaram has been instituted by Muthukulam Raghavan Pillai Samraka Samithi in honour of him.